-Each year we release a performance report that details the regulatory and administrative work undertaken as part of the Victorian Energy Upgrades (VEU) program.
+The Essential Services Commission releases annual performance reports that detail our regulatory and administrative work undertaken as part of the Victorian Energy Upgrades (VEU) program.

-The report provides information on key aspects of the program for the 2020 calendar year including:
+The report provides information on key aspects of the program each calendar year, including:

 - our assessment of applications for new accounts and accreditation applications

-- our assessment of the the creation and registration of Victorian energy efficiency certificates
+- our assessment of the creation of Victorian energy efficiency certificates

 - our assessment of project-based activities and product submissions